LukeGrahamLandry/franca/boot/README.txt

-since the compiler is self hosted, you need an old version to build a new one. this has a static library that exposes stuff for the rust code to call into. it is built by compiler/first.fr.
+since the compiler is self hosted, you need an old version to build a new one. it is built by `compiler/first.fr -unsafe -boot-only`. this copy has some safety/error handling removed to make it smaller, so you probably want to rebuild locally without those flags.